 Ballpoints are the most popular style of pen.
 The best things about ballpoints are how reliable and consistent they are.
-They’re also cheaper and easier to manufacture.
-They’re basically everywhere: the Bic Cristal, for example, is the highest selling pen in history (selling 57 every second), and it’s even been put in the MoMA’s industrial design collection.
+They’re also cheaper and easier to manufacture which means they’re basically everywhere: the Bic Cristal, for example, is the highest selling pen in history (selling 57 every second), and it’s even been put in the MoMA’s industrial design collection.

 Ballpoints work just like the name suggests: there’s a little ball in the point that rolls on contact, cycling ink from the tube cartridge behind the ball onto the page.
 Most ballpoints are either click pens or twist-action.

 Ballpoint ink is actually a kind of oil-based paste that dries really quickly and rarely smudges.
 This ballpoint ink has that thick texture when it smudges before it's dry (as most lefties are well aware).
-But really great ballpoints like the Waterman Hemisphere Black with Gold Trim balance the smoothness of the ball with the viscosity of the ink, meaning smoother writing.
-If you get a ballpoint and it feels chalky, it’s probably because either the ink is too thick or the ball is not quite smoothed out or a combination of both.
+But really great ballpoints like the stainless Waterman Hemisphere with gold trim (pictured above) balance the smoothness of the ball with the viscosity of the ink, meaning smoother writing.
+If you get a ballpoint and it feels chalky, it’s probably because either the ink is too thick or the ball is not quite smoothed out (or both).

-Rollerball pens like the Matte Blue Parker IM are a really great medium between ballpoints and fountain pens (more on those later).
-They use the same mechanics as a ballpoint, but they usually have water-based ink (though some use gel).
+Rollerball pens, like this Matte Blue Parker IM, are similar to ballpoints, but they're distinct: Rollerballs use the same mechanics as a ballpoint, but they usually have water-based ink (though some use gel).
 And most luxury rollerballs come with a cap rather than a twist-action retractor.

 Water-based ink obviously acts a little differently than oil-based ink.
-It needs way less pressure to leave a line, taking less of a toll on your hand and wrist, and the ink seeps deeper into the page, giving it a really full, dark character.
-It makes signatures look really, really good while also just being a little more forgiving on the hand.
+Rollerballs need way less pressure to leave a line, taking less of a toll on your hand and wrist, and the ink seeps deeper into the page, giving it a really full, dark character.
+Basically, rollerballs make signatures look really, really good while also just being a little more forgiving on the hand.
 And while you'll probably run out of ink in your rollerball before your ballpoint because the water-based ink runs a lot quicker, don't worry: ink refills are really affordable and easy to replace.

 Here it is: the basic difference is that a rollerball pen is liquid ink while a ballpoint is a paste.

 When you press down on the page, the two tines spread out, causing more ink to flow down the channel between them.
-To illustrate, put your pointer and middle fingers together and press down on the table.
+To illustrate, put your pointer and second fingers together and press down on a hard surface.
 As hard as you try to keep your fingers together, by virtue of the pressure put on them, they’ll spread out just a little bit.
 That's kind of how tines work.

 The flexing tines actually give you better control over the thickness and darkness of the lines you make with the pen.
 But don’t press too hard, or else you might break the nib, especially if it’s made of solid gold.

 Like the rollerball, fountain pen ink is water-based.
 The primary benefit of this is the sheer ease of writing, but you’ll also have to refill the ink more often.
 This isn't always a drawback: some people really enjoy refilling their pen; it lets them feel more involved in the life of their pen, a bit like a someone who works on their own car, but not as intense.
 Refilling more isn’t always a bad thing.

 Which is best?